 Currently, this is only shown on the Google Maps App.
-Posts are not currently visible on Google Maps on a desktop, though this may change soon.
+Posts are not presently visible on Google Maps on a desktop, though this may change soon.
 Just like with mobile, you can click "Updates" to view the posts.

 Here are a couple of points to keep in mind regarding Google My Business posts:

 - Posts can be up to 300 words